dylan-lang/opendylan/documentation/getting-started/source/console.rst

        project.
 The order in which the files are listed here determines the order in which the code in them is loaded.

-    2. hello-world-exports.dylan contains simple library and module definitions.
+    2. library.dylan contains simple library and module definitions.
        These can be extended as your project grows more complex.

     3. hello-world.dylan contains the main program.

+The first time you build hello-world it builds all used libraries, all the way down to the dylan library itself.
+Subsequent compiles will only need to recompile hello-world itself and will therefore be much faster.

 ``dylan-compiler`` has both a batch mode and an interactive mode.
 The ``-build`` option says to build the project in batch mode.
 When you